lelon32/CS162_FinalProject/README.md

 # CS162_FinalProject - Isa's Adventures Text Based Game
-Use Linux environment to compile with makefile
+Use C++ 11 to compile with makefile

 run "make" command to compile